rosemwangie/DSA-Starter/src/data-structures/strings/STRINGS.md

 ## Techniques
  ### Counting characters
-  * Often you're required to count the frequency of characters in a string
+  * This involves counting the frequency of characters in a string
   * Common solution for that is using a hashmap
   * For the sake of keeping a counter of characters, a common mistakes is to say that the space complexity required for the counter is O(n)
   * The space required for a counter of a string of latin characters is O(1) not O(n)

  ### String of unique characters
-  > Coolest trick to count characters in a string of unique chars is to use a 26-bit bitmask to indicate which lower case lation characters are inside the string
+  Coolest trick to count characters in a string of unique chars is to use a 26-bit bitmask to indicate which lower case lation characters are inside the string

 ### Anagram
   * This is a word switch